Pilates Side Kicks

 Keep your hips very still.
 If you allow any rolling motion at the hips or waist, the exercise will not be effective.

-This is a more advanced hip joint exercise and you will really feel it in the muscles at your waist.
+This is a more advanced hip joint exercise and you will really feel it in the pelvic floor muscles and those around your waist.

 Position:

 Lie on your side with ribs and hips aligned, feet slightly ahead of your pelvis.
-Rest your head on your bottom arm and place your top hand in front of your abs.
+Rest your head on your bottom arm and place your top hand in front of your abs for support if needed.

 Action: